jerdog/devex-and-devops-success-slidev/slides.md

 </v-clicks>

 <!--
-Late 2000s brought about more lightweight IDEs, like Sublime Text and later Atom and Visual Studio Code (VSCode) emerged, focusing on speed, user-friendly interfaces, and extensive plugin ecosystems.
+[click]Late 2000s brought about more lightweight IDEs, like Sublime Text and later [click]Atom and [click]Visual Studio Code (VSCode) emerged, focusing on speed, user-friendly interfaces, and extensive plugin ecosystems.
 They catered to a broader range of developers by being less resource-intensive and more customizable.
 Event saw integrations with popular Ops tools as well.
 -->

 ---